adrienchaton/Expressive_WAE_FADER/README.md

 An Arxiv pre-print is also being processed and online soon.

-✿✿✿✿✿✿ This demonstration repository is under constructions, sound examples, visualizations and additional results from the final experiment will be uploaded, as well as codes and plugin implementation after the reviewing process. ✿✿✿✿✿✿
+✿✿✿✿✿✿ This demonstration repository is under constructions, sound examples, visualizations and additional results from the final experiment will be uploaded, as well as codes and plugin implementation after the reviewing process.

-# ✿ ABSTRACT
+## ✿ ABSTRACT

-YO
+*Deep generative neural networks* have thrived in the field of computer vision, enabling unprecedented intelligent image processes.
+Yet the results in audio remain less advanced and many applications are still to be investigated.
+Our project targets real-time sound synthesis from a reduced set of high-level parameters, including semantic controls that can be adapted to different sound libraries and specific tags.
+These generative variables should allow expressive modulations of target musical qualities and continuously mix into new styles.

+To this extent we train *auto-encoders* on an orchestral database of individual note samples, along with their intrinsic attributes: note class, *timbre domain* (an instrument subset) and *extended playing techniques*.
+We condition the decoder for explicit control over the rendered note attributes and use *latent adversarial training* for learning expressive style parameters that can ultimately be mixed.
+We evaluate both generative performances and correlations of the attributes with the latent representation.
+Our ablation study demonstrates the effectiveness of the *musical conditioning* mechanisms.

+The proposed model generates notes as magnitude spectrograms from any probabilistic latent code samples, with expressive control of orchestral timbres and playing styles.
+Its training data subsets can directly be visualized in the 3-dimensional latent representation.
+Waveform rendering can be done offline with the *Griffin-Lim algorithm*.
+In order to allow real-time interactions, we fine-tune the decoder with a pretrained magnitude spectrogram inversion network and embed the full waveform generation pipeline in a *plugin*.
+Moreover the encoder could be used to process new input samples, after manipulating their latent attribute representation, the decoder can generate sample variations as an *audio effect* would.
+Our solution remains rather light-weight and fast to train, it can directly be applied to other sound domains, including an *user's libraries* with *custom sound tags* that could be mapped to specific generative controls.
+As a result, it fosters creativity and intuitive audio style experimentations.

-# ✿ ABSTRACT
+## ✿ ABSTRACT

+hello